For Finaxar, efficiency, security and simplicity are vital to success

 The digital future

 With years of experience, Finaxar has worked hard to provide funding and guidance to small business owners.

-Small business is at the core of Singapore’s economy – which is why Finaxar is continuously creating new services to help support and enhance the sector.
+Small business is at the core of Singapore’s economy – which is why Finaxar is continuously creating new services like Flex to help support and enhance the sector.
 Flex is a payment and cash management solution designed to solve the most pressing needs of startups and SMEs.

 With several new releases this year and a seamless operation strategy, Finaxar aims to continue its growth and change the perception around digital banking in Singapore and Vietnam.

 “DocuSign as a solution, from an administration standpoint, a usability standpoint and an execution standpoint, is by far the easiest and best software to use,” Sian confirmed.